-In this situation, no matter what $m$ actually is, the players always prefer to be in the interval $[\frac{5}{16},\frac{3}{8}]$, hence, for any time $t \in [0,T]$, any player in $x \in [0,\frac{5}{16}]$ will always choose a control equal to $+1$.
-Hence, the belief at time $t \leq \frac{5}{16}- \epsilon$ will be given by \be µ_t = p_1\delta_{\delta_t} + p_2\delta_{\delta_{\epsilon + t}}. \ee Moreover, for these times, the players have only received the information process constant equal to $f_0$.
+Moreover, for these times, the players have only received the information process constant equal to $f_0$.
 Hence there is no information to take into account.
-Then, at time $t =( \frac{5}{16} - \epsilon)+$, one of two situations happen, either the players continue to receive the information that the payment is given by $f_0$, and then the actual initial repartition of players was $\delta_0$, or they see a change of information and the initial repartition of players was given by $\delta_\epsilon$.
+Then, at time $t =( \frac{5}{16} - \epsilon)+$, one of two situations happen, either the players continue to receive the information that the payment is given by $f_0$, and then the actual initial distribution of players was $\delta_0$, or they see a change of information and the initial distribution of players was given by $\delta_\epsilon$.
 In any case, the situation then reduces to a standard MFG (which admits a unique solution thanks to the monotonicity of the coupling here).

 Of course, this example is quite simple, in particular, the control of the players do not depend much on the belief.
 However, we believe it is instructive to keep in mind.
 Furthermore, we insist on the fact that there is some room in this example to consider more general situations.
 In particular, we could make small perturbations of $f$ by functions depending more generally on the restriction of $m$ to $[\frac{5}{16},\frac{3}{8}]$.